Milestone chart: Definition, steps, and a template

 Read: New to Gantt charts?
 Start here

-The best alternative to a traditional Gantt chart is a modern project timeline tool.
-Let’s take a look at the benefits of using a designated project planning and timeline tool to create your milestone chart.
+A modern project timeline tool is a great alternative to a traditional Gantt chart.
+Let's look at why using a dedicated planning and timeline tool can help you create your milestone chart.

 Why should you use a project management tool to create your milestone charts?